bmuller/campfirer/component.markdown

 Make sure to set a more secret password, change the domain to your jabber server's domain, and restart your server.
 The muc domain name should be set up in your DNS records to be a **CNAME** for yourdomain.com and should resolve before continuing.

+Next, install the [twisted framework](http://twistedmatrix.com).
+Twisted allows campfirer to handle many connections at once in an asynchronous manner.

 Then, checkout campfirer:

 {% highlight bash %}